 Create a generation of kids saving for the future

-Looking to start saving for the children in your life, why not open a Junior Saver Account (for under 18s) with CLEVR Money.
+Looking to start saving for the children in your life, why not open a Junior Saver Account with CLEVR Money.
 Whether it’s for a child, grandchildren or family member, why not give them a helping hand in life and start saving for their future.
 Our dedicated Junior Accounts means that a generation of kids can become adults who never need a payday lender, have easy access to their savings and affordable credit should they need it.

 - Easy access to their savings

 - Annual interest payments (subject to credit union performance)

 - Automatically be upgraded to a Membership Account upon 16th birthday

 Junior Saver Accounts are available to anyone under the age of 16 that meets our common bond criteria.

 By saving in this account, you gain access to the following benefits: